 In This Crowdestor review we will go through everything you need to know before investing in this P2P platform.
 Crowdestor is one of the platforms that is growing in attraction for each day now.
-With the interest averaging at 15.5% and somtimes up to around 30% they are one of few platforms with this high interest for investors.
-More then 7500 investors are registered already and together they raised funds for loans of over € 19 000 000.
+With the interest averaging at 15% and somtimes projects up to under 30% they are one of few platforms with this high interest for investors.
+More then 11 700 investors are registered already and together they raised funds for loans of over € 31 000 000. (updated March 2020)

 They list projects towards Real estate, big businesses and startups in different categories.
 They even have Game developments and Movie projects sometimes which I never seen before on P2P platforms, which is exciting 🙂